Course Information

 Code of Conduct:

-It is the student's responsibility and duty to read the information below and become acquainted with all provisions of what constitutes academic misconduct involving cheating and plagiarism.
-Students are required to read each statement below, and the given repercussion.
+It is the student's responsibility and duty to read the information below and become acquainted with all provisions of what constitutes academic misconduct involving the topics below.
+Students are required to read each statement below, and the given repercussions.
 There are no exceptions to these policies, and the pretext of not reading each part will not be deemed as a reasonable excuse to contest the policies.

 Code of Ethics: